raulgbrmf/json-challenge/README.md

 # Json Challenge

-This current version is responsible for extract the body from a POST request, put in the appropriate Json format and after the validation with the jsonschema return the Json output and store it in a sqlite database file.
+The current version is responsible for extracting the body from a POST request, put in the appropriate Json format and after validation with the jsonschema return the Json output and store it in a sqlite database file.

-As I could choose between Python or Java, I have chosen Python due to the simplicity to write a code in it and mainly because of Flask.
+As I was able to choose between Python or Java, I chose Python due to the simplicity to write a code in it and mainly because of Flask.
 Flask is a microframework written in Python that eases the learning curve to develop simple web applications.
-In my own opinion, Python codes tends to be cleaner to write and read too when compared to Java.
-As this challenge was a small web application I think these choices made sense.
+In my opinion, Python codes tends to be more clear to write and read than Java.
+As this challenge is a small web application I think these choices make sense.

 ## Getting Started